Using word embeddings to analyse audience effects and individual differences in parenting Subreddits: Introduction

 Individuals identify with multiple social groups but only certain social identities are contextually salient.
-The way we behave in a given context depends on the audience in presence.
-The effect of an audience on speakers' behaviour has been extensively documented since Goffman's concept of presentation of self or identity management \cite{goffman_presentation_1978}.
-He uses the metaphor of a theatre with a backstage and a front stage, arguing that individuals are like actors when interacting, performing to present a desirable image of themselves \cite{goffman_presentation_1978}.
-Individuals are very cautious about conforming to norms on the front stage, whereas they prepare their presentation backstage \cite{goffman_presentation_1978}.
+The way we behave in a given context depends on the audience.
+The effect of an audience on speakers' behaviour has been extensively documented since Goffman's concept of presentation of self or identity management \cite{goffman_presentation_1959}.
+He uses the metaphor of a theatre with a backstage and a front stage, arguing that individuals are like actors when interacting, performing to present a desirable image of themselves \cite{goffman_presentation_1959}.
+Individuals are very cautious about conforming to norms on the front stage, whereas they prepare their presentation backstage \cite{goffman_presentation_1959}.
 The social identity performance \cite{klein_social_2007} shows how the audience acts as a contextual identity clue, making social identity salient and therefore making relevant and appropriate a set of behaviours \cite{klein_social_2007}.
 These behaviours would position individuals in relation to the social identity in question in a way that allows them to achieve their social objectives \cite{klein_social_2007}.
 In addition to influencing individual behaviour, the audience's feedback shapes the definition of social identity too \cite{klein_social_2007}.
 In contrast to the concept of self-presentation, which focuses on being favourably seen as a personal goal, social identity performance considers the situations where the actor defines themselves as a group member and performs as such when they think they are visible to an audience \cite{klein_social_2007}.
+In 1974, Snyder extended Goffman's theory by taking an individual-level perspective, the Self-monitoring theory \cite{snyder1974self}.
+This theory holds that individuals differ in the extent to which they can and want to control their self-presentation.
+Specifically, individuals can be described as high or low self-monitors.
+High self-monitors are more careful about adapting their behaviour to the context they are in and matching the audience's expectations.
+On the other hand, low-self-monitors are less concerned with adapting their behaviour and conforming with social norms \cite{snyder1974self}.